arh23/dummy-data-generator/README.md

 - Name of the folder where the columns are stored - set to "columns" by default.
 If left blank, the script will create and/or use the columns file in the same location as the script.

 - Allow the script to compress the file after generation - set to "n" by default.

-Compressed to *.gz* only at this time.
+- Type of file compression if the compression is toggled.
+Can compress to *gz*, *zip*, *tar-gz* and *tar-bz2*.

-- Format of the file being genereated - set to "csv" by default.
-Can accept either "xls" or "csv" at this time.
+- Format of the file being generated - set to "csv" by default.
+Can accept either *xls* or *csv* at this time.

+- Name of the sheet created in *xls* files - defaults to "sheet" if blank.

 - The number of rows to generate - this value is unset by default.
 The script will ask the user to input the desired number of rows before generation per generation, if unset.